scipy-conference/scipy_proceedings/papers/nathan_martindale/main.md

 the user adds or removes.

-All of the default components in IPyWidgets similarly have more flexible versions in IPyVuetify, and many additional components. @fig:ipw_ipv shows a small sample of default IPyWidgets on the left with their corresponding IPyVuetify versions on the right.
+All of the default components in IPyWidgets similarly have more flexible versions and many additional components in IPyVuetify. @fig:ipw_ipv shows a small sample of default IPyWidgets on the left with their corresponding IPyVuetify versions on the right.
 Also pictured at the bottom is the Vuetify DataTable, which is an example of a component that is not in the default IPyWidgets.
 The DataTable allows